NFL superstar Tom Brady retires after 22 years | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The legendary quarterback won a total of seven Super Bowls, more than any other player in the history of the sport.
-Brady made the announcement in an Instagram post he admitted was "difficult to write."
+Brady made the announcement in a social media post he admitted was "difficult to write."

 Tom Brady, widely regarded as the best quarterback in NFL history, confirmed his retirement from American football on Tuesday.